 Despite the efforts to raise money and create new programs, the future of Twin Cities museums has been jeopardized by COVID.
 With massive financial burdens on the shoulders of the museums, future exhibits will lack funding and manpower.
 In this static state, museums will be unable to operate at their full potential.
 But COVID has painted yet another devastating possibility: a future without museums.
 Although Twin Cities museums have been able to survive the pandemic, many museums across the United States are facing the risk of permanent closure.
 In July 2020, the American Alliance of Museums released a survey showing that out of 760 United States museums they interviewed, one-third of them were at a significant risk of closure by 2021.
 Museums are truly an integral part of St. Paul and Minneapolis communities, but permanent closures would have devastating effects on the individuals of Minnesota.
 While interviewing Allen from The Bell Museum, we discussed what the Twin Cities would look like if museums had to shut down.
 Allen said, “I think it would affect quality of life considerably.
 A lot of people talk about the reasons why they enjoy living in these communities, and museums are really an asset.”
 The impact of Twin Cities museums extends across the state and across the country.
 Ingrassia said, “The Twin Cities are known for a very robust and lively cultural scene.
 Losing some of these organizations or having them permanently reduced in size would be a real loss for the Twin Cities and the entire state.”

-At their core, the museums have been the foundations for scientific, historical and cultural preservation in Minnesota.
+At their core, the museums have been the foundations for scientific, historical, and cultural preservation in Minnesota.
 The museums of the Twin Cities have allowed individuals to discover the world around them, and simultaneously rediscover themselves.
 Michaela Baltasar-Feyen, head of strategic communications and converged media for MIA, expressed why art and culture are important to our modern society.
 She said, “A lot of people view art as a place of solace, a place of reflections.
 A place to go to think about things, have important discussions, and express themselves.”
 Though our society is technologically advanced, museums still provide means for individuals to learn, grow, and reconnect to the past.
-These places have not only preserved the story of Minnesota, but they have provided a space for cultures to gather and share the stories of individuals.
+These places have not only preserved the story of Minnesota but have provided a space for cultures to gather and share the stories of individuals.
 Further emphasizing the importance of preservation, Imholte said, “We’re a place where people can come and connect.
 If you’re a history museum, you’re a place where people can come and make sense of the past, connecting the lessons to today.
 If you’re an art museum, you’re a place you can go and appreciate beauty or be challenged by a piece of artwork.
 If you’re a science museum you’re a place where you can come and interact with the questions we’re grappling with as a society.”

 Preserving Twin Cities museums means finding safe methods to support museums until the restrictions of the pandemic are lifted.
 Though many local museums have adapted to virtual learning environments, they still need the help of the public in order to keep their organizations alive.
 While attending museums under the guidelines of social distancing and mask wearing may not be ideal, attendance from the public will ultimately uphold local museums for years to come.